JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/challenges-and-learnings.md

 ### 1. Application Runtime Bound to Localhost

 **Challenge:**
-The Flask app was only available while the development server was manually running.
-Closing the terminal or breaking the session immediately made the application inaccessible.
+The Flask app was only available while the local development server was running.
+Once the terminal was closed or the session ended, the app became inaccessible.

-**Resulting Workflow:**
+**Example Workflow:**

 ```bash
 $ python app.py
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ````

-No remote access.
-No resilience.

 **Learning:**
-This made it clear that I needed a cloud-deployable backend that could run independently of a developer session.
+This limitation made it clear that I needed a backend architecture capable of running independently in the cloud, decoupled from developer sessions.

 ---

 ### 2. AWS Credential and Region Misconfiguration

 **Challenge:**
-The Flask app silently failed when attempting to write to DynamoDB because AWS credentials were not configured and the region was not explicitly passed.
+The Flask app failed silently when attempting to write to DynamoDB due to missing AWS region and improperly configured credentials.

 **Initial Code (bugged):**